 There is no existing trading market for the notes.
 The notes are designated for trading on The PORTAL Market.
 However, notes sold pursuant to this prospectus will no longer be eligible for trading on The PORTAL Market.
 We do not intend to apply for listing of the notes on any securities exchange or for quotation of the notes on any automated dealer quotation system.
 Although the initial purchasers have advised us that they intend to make a market in the notes, they are not obligated to do so and may discontinue any market-making at any time without notice.
 Accordingly, an active public trading market may not develop for the notes and, even if one develops, may not be maintained.
-If an active public trading market for the notes does not develop or is not maintained, the market price and liquidity of the notes is likely to be adversely affected and holders may not be able to sell their notes at desired times and prices or at all.
+If an active public trading market for the notes at desired times and prices or at all.
 If any of the notes are traded after their purchase, they may trade at a discount from their purchase price.